Noah-Huppert/particle-cli-container/README.md

 # Use
 Run the container by invoking the `bin/particle` script in this repository.
-Pass argument to this script like you would to the Particle CLI.
+Pass arguments to this script like you would to the Particle CLI.

-The current working directory is mounted in the container under the `/mnt` directory.
-Do not provide absolute paths to the Particle CLI container as they will be interpreted as paths inside the container's file system.
+The working directory the script was run from is mounted in the container under the `/mnt` directory.
+The Particle CLI is invoked within this directory in the container.

+It is recommended that you do not provide absolute paths to the Particle CLI container as they will be interpreted as paths inside the container's file system.

 # Install
-I f you would like to invoke the Particle CLI via this container from any location in your shell you have 2 options:
+If you would like to invoke the Particle CLI via this container from any location in your shell you have 2 options:

 ## Install Option 1 - Add to `PATH`